 '''

+racket -il readline

+or evaluate

 (require readline)

 '''

 in the Racket read-eval-print-loop to load Readline manually.
 You can also put (require readline) in your "~/.racketrc", so that Racket automatically loads Readline support in interactive mode.

 If you want to enable Readline support only sometimes-such as only when you use an xterm, and not when you use an Emacs shell-then you can use dynamic-require, as in the following example: